-Statutory sick pay: Employees with average earnings of at least £111 a week (April 2014).
+Statutory sick pay: Employed persons with average earnings of at least £112 a week (April 2016).

-Employment and support allowance (contributory and means tested): All employed and self-employed persons ineligible for statutory sick pay; unemployed and nonemployed persons.
+Employment and support allowance (contributory and means-tested): Employed and self-employed persons ineligible for statutory sick pay; unemployed and nonemployed persons.

-Universal credit (means tested): All residents of the United Kingdom by 2017 (currently only applicable in certain regions).
+Universal credit (means test): Residents of the United Kingdom by 2017 (currently only applicable in certain regions).

-Maternity allowance: All employed and self-employed persons ineligible for statutory maternity pay.
+Maternity allowance: Employed and self-employed persons ineligible for statutory maternity pay.

-Statutory maternity pay: Female employees with average earnings of at least £111 a week (April 2014).
+Statutory maternity pay: Female employed persons with average earnings of at least £112 a week (April 2016).

-Statutory paternity pay: Employees with average earnings of at least £111 a week (April 2014) whose wife or partner is expecting a baby.
+Statutory paternity pay: Employed persons with average earnings of at least £112 a week (April 2016) whose wife or partner is expecting a baby.

-Statutory adoption pay: Employees with average earnings of at least £111 a week (April 2014) who are adopting a child.
+Statutory adoption pay: Employed persons with average earnings of at least £112 a week (April 2016) who are adopting a child.